Compaction control and bearing capacity

 Site characterisation is unarguably the most important, but also most “difficult”, component of geo-engineering.
 Our equipment is designed to improve the quality of site characterisation and reduce the difficulties involved.

-PANDA 2 Variable Energy Dynamic Cone Penetrometer (DCP) is used for ground investigation and compaction control and is a portable method for evaluating soil strength.
+The PANDA is used for ground investigation and compaction control and is a portable method for evaluating soil strength.
 The PANDA is particularly good for testing in challenging conditions (remote, soft, marshy, over-water and hazardous locations or confined spaces).

 In geotechnical engineering, bearing capacity is the capacity of soil to support the loads applied to the ground.
 The bearing capacity of soil is the maximum average contact pressure between the foundation and the soil which should not produce shear failure in the soil.